pprabh2007/buzz_swarming/Division/README.md

 This code divides the entire swarm of bots into a number of sub-swarms.

+#### ADDITIONAL CONSTANT(S): #####
-The number of swarms can be altered by changing the constant "SWARMS" in the .bzz file.
+SWARMS: The number of swarms can be altered by changing the constant "SWARMS" in the .bzz file.